gvwilson/thirdbit/_posts/2019/2019-04-10-what-docs-and-when.md

 4. The transition from competent to expert (i.e., from conscious competence to unconscious competence) is where instructors stop teaching fixed rules to be applied in predictable situations and start saying,
-    "It depends..." and where individualized critique of students' work takes over from grading against a rubric.
+    "It depends…" and where individualized critique of students' work takes over from grading against a rubric.
     A lot of material at this level takes the form of introspective *essays*, like King's *[On Writing](https://www.amazon.com/Writing-Memoir-Craft-Stephen-King/dp/1439193630/)*
     or Kael's *[The Age of Movies](https://www.amazon.com/Age-Movies-Selected-Writings-Publication/dp/1598535080/)*,